 - Provides for withholding funds from the Educational Enhancement Trust Fund to any district in which a school does not have a school improvement plan. - Provides for waivers of selected Florida Statutes to assist in school improvement.

-229.593 Florida Commission on Education Reform and Accountability improvement and accountability including:
+229.593 Florida Commission on Education Reform and Accountability

 - Establishes Commission. - Defines membership, selection.